 Professor of Games and Interactive Media

-University of Central Florida (2020-Present)
+University of Central Florida (2020-2024)

 As Lecturer and Undergraduate Coordinator at the University of Central Florida in the Games and Interactive Media program in the Nicholson School of Communication and Media, Prof. Negrin designs and teaches courses in Game Design, Game Production, and Game Development in the Digital Media B.A. and M.A. programs.
 His research is in Games for Social Impact, VR Cinema, and Interactive Narrative.